robertmartinbc/cupidicon/README.md

 Authors can register to write the articles or share their work with others.

 Anyone can read the articles in search of inspiration.

+## Setup
+Copy the "config/application.example.yml" file and remove "example".
+Your application.yml should contain your sensitive credentials.
+It should be included in .gitnore as well.